Alignment complete relational Hoare logics for some and all: Related work

 We are not aware of unary HLs that feature a rewriting rule, but verification tools often use correctness-preserving rewriting.
-The RHLs of Barthe et al~\cite{BartheGHS17} and Banerjee et al~\cite{BNN16} each feature a rewriting rule and a custom set of rules for command equivalence (with a relational precondition, in~\cite{BartheGHS17}).
+The RHLs of~\cite{BartheGHS17} and~\cite{BNN16} each feature a rewriting rule and a custom set of rules for command equivalence (with a relational precondition, in~\cite{BartheGHS17}).
 (The judgments of~\cite{BartheGHS17} are probabilistic but alignment is still central.)
 Rewriting by command equivalence is combined with relational reasoning in an extension of KAT called BiKAT~\cite{AntonopoulosEtal2022popl}.
+Rewriting (unfoldings) is used by Strichman and Veitsman~\cite{StrichmanV2016} to improve alignment in regression verification of recursive functions.
+Verifiable C~\cite{cao2018vst} includes a proof rule that reassociates sequences, as does~\cite{Beutner24}.

 The $\forall\forall$ property is also known as 2-safety~\cite{TerauchiA2005}.
 Cartesian Hoare logic~\cite{SousaD2016,PickFG18} reasons about $k$-safety, for $k$ that is fixed throughout a proof.
-D’Osualdo et al~\cite{DosualdoFD2022} develop a logic for $k$-safety that features rules for combining judgments with varying $k$; they have a completeness result based essentially on sequential alignment as explained in~\cite[appendix C]{DosualdoFD2022}.
-The system of D'Osualdo et al includes a rewriting rule, but based on semantic refinement (i.e., refinement is not formalized in a deductive system but rather must be proved in the metalogic).
-Our results should generalize to $k>2$ but the case of 2 admits simpler notations.
+D'Osualdo et al~\cite{DosualdoFD2022} develop a logic for $k$-safety that features rules for combining judgments with varying $k$; they have a Cook completeness result based essentially on sequential alignment as explained in~\cite[appendix C]{DosualdoFD2022}.
+The system of \opcit\ includes a rewriting rule, but based on semantic refinement (i.e., refinement is not formalized in a deductive system but rather must be proved in the metalogic).
+Our results should generalize to $k>2$, but the case of 2 admits simpler notations and suffices to illuminate the issues we address.

+Except as noted, none of the preceding works consider $\forall\exists$ properties.
+Hawblitzel et al~\cite{hawblitzelklr13} use the term relative termination for $\forall\exists$ judgments.
+The logic of Benton~\cite{Benton:popl04} is for cotermination of deterministic programs, which can be expressed by a pair of $\forall\exists$ judgments of the form $c\sep d : \aespec{\P}{\Q}$ and $d\sep c : \aespec{\P^\circ}{\Q^\circ}$ (where $\P^\circ$ is the converse of $\P$).
+Rinard gives a logical formulation of verification conditions for a $\forall\exists$ relation, to prove correctness of compiler transformations acting on control flow graphs~ \cite{RinardMarinov99,RinardCredible99}.